Entropy-based random quantum states: Introduction

-In order to expand these investigations of random state ensembles in quantum information theory, we are motivated to consider an alternative information-geometric approach that is fundamentally tied to quantum entropy.
+In order to expand these investigations of random state ensembles in quantum information theory, we are motivated to consider an alternative information-geometric approach that is fundamentally tied to quantum entropy and hypothesis testing.
 Balian proposed a natural information-based metric over quantum state space using the curvature of von-Neumann entropy \cite{balian1986dissipation,balian2014entropy}.
 In the literature this is often known as the Bogoliubov-Kubo-Mori inner product \cite{petz1994geometry} due to its relevance to linear response theory in statistical mechanics \cite{mori1965transport,naudts1975linear}.
 The metric is physically motivated as it provides a quantum generalisation of thermodynamic length \cite{crooks2007measuring} and can be used to characterise paths of minimal entropy production in dissipative quantum systems \cite{scandi2019thermodynamic,abiuso2020geometric}.
 Furthermore, the metric has found a wider range of applications such as the characterisation of phase transitions in critical systems \cite{janyszek1989riemannian}, information-geometric approaches to statistical mechanics \cite{floerchinger2020thermodynamics}, conformal field theory \cite{lashkari2016canonical,czech2023changing,de2023quantum}, optimal transport \cite{carlen2020non}, and quantum estimation theory \cite{hayashi2002two}.

-In this paper we demonstrate for the first time how to sample quantum states with respect to this entropy-based metric, providing a new method for generating random density matrices.
-Key statistical properties of the ensemble are investigated and an analogue of Page's formula \cite{page1993average} for the average entropy of a high dimensional random state is derived.
-We characterise the class of random bipartite pure states that have subsystems distributed according to the entropy-based measure, and numerically verify the concentration of their entanglement entropy with increasing Hilbert space dimension.
+In this paper we propose to use the entropy-based metric as an uninformative probability measure for random states.
+Using the fact that the metric arises as a second order expansion of quantum relative entropy \cite{hayashi2002two}, we argue that this measure is operationally motivated in the sense that probability density can be assigned based on the degree of asymptotic distinguishability between regions of state space.
+We then demonstrate how to sample quantum states with respect to this entropy-based metric, providing a new method for generating random density matrices.
+We find the global eigenvalue density and derive an analogue of Page's formula \cite{page1993average} for the average entropy of a high dimensional random state.